 The legislators also note the 10th amendment to the Constitution, which says that the federal government is prohibited from interfering in states’ rights.
 Other legislators who signed the letter sent to the president on Thursday are Sen. Dana Rohrabacher (R-Calif) and Rep. Earl Blumenauer (D-Ore.).
 The two lawmakers authored the Hinchey-Rohrabacher Amendment with Maurice Hinchey (D-N.Y.) in 2014.
 The amendment blocks the Department of Justice from using any federal money to prosecute marijuana cases in legal medical marijuana states.
 Sen. Corey Booker (D-N.J.), who introduced legislation to legalize marijuana by ending federal prohibition last year, also signed the bill.

-Legislators Say Patients and Minorities Are at Risk
+Legislators Say Medical Consumers and Minorities Are at Risk

 Advocates for legalization say that African-Americans are particularly at risk due to Sessions revoking the Cole Memo.
 African-Americans are 3 times more likely to be arrested for marijuana possession, even though Caucasians smoke weed at the same rate.
 For instance, in the city of Atlanta in 2016, 90 percent of all marijuana arrests were of African-Americans.